dandesousa/lapis/docs/index.md

 ## Installation

 You can always get the latest, most stable version of lapis from pip.
+Lapis is currently in alpha release status so you must explicitly opt into pre-release version.

 ```
-pip install lapis
+pip install --pre lapis
 ```

 ## Bug Reports